alexmaurer-madis/statusled/README.md

-# Drive a status led on a PCB
+# Drive a status LED on your project

-Every project generaly include one or more status led.
+Every project generally includes one or more status LED.
-This library help you to easily display a state for your user.
+This library helps you to easily display the state of your device.

-Like "Counting" for example in a thermostat is very handy to display a state like :
+Function "Counting" for example in a thermostat is very handy to indicate the current state like :

 - 1 time, stand-by
 - 2 times, heating